modasserbillah/modasserbillah.github.io/_posts/2020-04-11-python-code-review.md

 Flat is better than nested.
 Sparse is better than dense.
 Readability counts.
-Special cases aren\'t special enough to break the rules.
+Special cases aren't special enough to break the rules.
 Although practicality beats purity.
 Errors should never pass silently.
 Unless explicitly silenced.
 In the face of ambiguity, refuse the temptation to guess.
 There should be one-- and preferably only one --obvious way to do it.
-Although that way may not be obvious at first unless you\'re Dutch.
+Although that way may not be obvious at first unless you're Dutch.
 Now is better than never.
 Although never is often better than *right* now.
-If the implementation is hard to explain, it\'s a bad idea.
+If the implementation is hard to explain, it's a bad idea.
 If the implementation is easy to explain, it may be a good idea.
-Namespaces are one honking great idea -- let\'s do more of those!
+Namespaces are one honking great idea -- let's do more of those!
 ```

 Wisdom and first principles are often simple but not simplistic.
 That's why it's easy to overlook them.
 But sticking to them can really improve the quality of both the code and the review.